Characterizing the stabilization size for semi-implicit Fourier-spectral method to phase field equations: Introduction

 then

 where $E$ is defined by (\ref{CH_energy}). \end{thm}

 \begin{rem} We stress that the above stability result works for any time step $\tau>0$.
 In particular the condition on the parameter $A$ is independent of $\tau$.
-In order to keep the argument simple, we do not try to optimize the dependence of $A$ on the diffusion coefficient $\nu$.
-This can certainly be pushed further. \end{rem}
+In order to keep the argument simple, we do not try to optimize the dependence of $A$ on the diffusion coefficient $\nu$ or the initial data $u_0$.
+This can certainly be pushed further.
+For example, a close inspection of the proof of Theorem \ref{thm_es_1} shows that it suffices to take $A$ such that